Designations Congruent with Things: Chapter 23

 Lying is the easiest.

-Newt shakes his head to get the saline out of his eyes and picks up his only slightly blurred tweezers.
-“Cool, yeah, me too,” he replies, in a slightly stronger version of his voice as he misleadingly represents relative measures as absolute ones.
+Newt shakes the saline out of his eyes and picks up his only slightly blurred tweezers.
+“Cool, yeah, me too,” he replies, misleadingly representing relative measures as absolute ones.

-“Newt,” Mako says, her voice torquing back up into acute distress.
+“Newt.”
+Mako’s voice torques back up into acute distress.
 “I read an article in Wired.”

-“Ah,” Newt says, full of trepidation because Mako doesn’t usually read Wired and also because there’s some kind of terrible momentum behind her words that he can only guess at because he hasn’t read anything but Descartes in weeks.
+“Ah.”
+Newt is full of trepidation because Mako doesn’t usually read Wired and also because there’s a terrible momentum behind her words he can only guess at because he hasn’t read anything but Descartes in weeks.

 What was in Wired?